Moving to Malta from UK.

 Malta has over 70 double taxation agreements, including with the UK, preventing double taxation of income and gains.
 These treaties can reduce withholding taxes on dividends, interest and royalties.

-For full details, consult UK–Malta Double Taxation Convention.
+For full details, consult UK–Malta double taxation convention.

 Special Tax Programmes for UK Expats